choiwhn/t-prior-VAE/README.md

 This project

-  - implements t-prior VAE by one with entirely in NumPy and one with PyTorch.
+  - offers two implementations of a t-prior variational autoencoder (VAE)—one written entirely in NumPy and the other in PyTorch.

-  - provides implementation of standard VAE also.
+  - also includes an implementation of the standard Gaussian-prior VAE.

-  - evaluates its performance compared to standard VAEs, with data recontruction problem and missing data imputation.
+  -  evaluate and compare their performance on both data reconstruction tasks and missing-data imputation.

 ---